alirezasaremi.com logo

 5. Conclusion

-AI is becoming an integral part of frontend development, offering productivity gains in coding, design and optimisation.
+AI is becoming an integral part of frontend development.
+They are offering productivity gains in coding, design and optimization.
 These tools are assistants, not replacements.
-By leveraging AI responsibly—reviewing suggestions, validating accessibility and maintaining creative ownership—you can build better frontends faster while keeping the human touch at the heart of your work.
+By leveraging AI responsibly—reviewing suggestions, validating accessibility and maintaining creative ownership.
+You can build better frontends faster while keeping the human touch at the heart of your work.